JulianBirch/cljs-ajax/README.md

 #cljs-ajax

-simple Ajax client for ClojureScript
+simple Ajax client for ClojureScript and Clojure

+`cljs-ajax` exposes the same interface (where useful) in both Clojure and ClojureScript.
+On ClojureScript it operates as a wrapper around [`goog.net.XhrIo`](https://developers.google.com/closure/library/docs/xhrio?hl=en) or [`js\XmlHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), while on the JVM it's a wrapper around the [Apache HttpAsyncClient](https://hc.apache.org/httpcomponents-asyncclient-dev/) library.

 ## Usage